mParticle/docs/src/pages/developers/server/http/index.md

 ## Open API

-You can use the Open API specification (also known as Swagger) below to generate helper SDKs (using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) or [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)) for the Data Planning API:
+You can use the Open API specification (also known as Swagger) below to generate helper SDKs (using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) or [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)) for the Events API:

 [Events API Open API Spec](/downloads/mparticle.events.oas.yaml)